grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 If the backup location is local, the backup files are placed on the server that runs the backup job.
 This means your backup files may be in different locations.

-If you point to a network location, all servers that host replicas need access to the backup location.
+If the backup location is on a network resource, all servers that host replicas need access to that resource.

 ### Resource governor